 Revival: Versus the Hulk

 Eventually, Groot resurfaced when his body was taken by the Collector, a cosmic creature that collected different rare species from the universe.
 It was he that revived Groot once more.
 Groot was freed from captivity when the Mole Man used his powers to free the collected creatures from the Collector.
 This included Groot.
 Groot roamed the earth for some time and fought against the Incredible Hulk , along with a number of other Marvel Monsters.
 He was, however, soon defeated and faded into obscurity, not being heard from in a long time.

 The Howling Commandos

-Groot was eventually seen again when he was recruited/apprehended by the Howling Commandos, a division of SHIELD that was a team compromised of monster-like heroes.
+Groot was eventually seen again when he was recruited/apprehended by the Howling Commandos, a division of SHIELD that was a team composed of monster-like heroes.
 Despite his ability to hide in plain sight by looking like a tree, he was caught because he did not smell like a tree.
 Groot helped the monster team on a handful of missions.
-Eventually, Groot was freed from SHIELD custody and returned into Kree space.
+Eventually, Groot was freed from SHIELD custody and returned to Kree space.